EnricoFiasche/rt2_assignment1/README.md

 ```
 roslaunch rt2_assignment1 gazeboSim.launch
 ```
-In the second one, used to run the ros bridge, you have to source ROS and ROS2 workspace:
+In the second one, used to run the ros bridge, you have to source ROS and ROS2 workspace (or sourcing directly ros12.sh):
 ```
 source path_your_ros_workspace/devel/setup.bash
 source /opt/ros/foxy/setup.bash